scme0/homepage/docs/configs/kubernetes.md

 If you have a single service that needs to be shown on multiple specific instances of homepage (but not on all of them), the service can be annotated by multiple `instance.name` annotations, where `name` can be the names of your specific multiple homepage instances.
 For example, a service that is annotated with `gethomepage.dev/instance.public: ""` and `gethomepage.dev/instance.internal: ""` will be shown on `public` and `internal` homepage instances.

 Use the `gethomepage.dev/pod-selector` selector to specify the pod used for the health check.
 For example, a service that is annotated with `gethomepage.dev/pod-selector: app.kubernetes.io/name=deployment` would link to a pod with the label `app.kubernetes.io/name: deployment`.

+Because the `url` property is quite common on widges, the default value is the same as the `href` value unless specified by an annotation.

 ### Traefik IngressRoute support